Select any two GPUs for comparison

 The Graphics 4400 has 4.3 GB/sec greater memory bandwidth than the Radeon HD 8610G, which means that the memory performance of the Graphics 4400 is marginally better than the Radeon HD 8610G.

 The Radeon HD 8610G has 384 Shader Processing Units and the HD Graphics 4400 Mobile has 80.
-However, the actual shader performance of the Graphics 4400 is 392.
-The Graphics 4400 having 8 better shader performance is not particularly notable, as altogether the Radeon HD 8610G performs better when taking into account other relevant data.
+However, the actual shader performance of the Radeon HD 8610G is 240 and the actual shader performance of the Graphics 4400 is 0.
+The Radeon HD 8610G having 240 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon HD 8610G delivers a marginally smoother and more efficient experience when processing graphical data than the Graphics 4400.

 The Graphics 4400 transistor size technology is 10 nm (nanometers) smaller than the Radeon HD 8610G.
 This means that the Graphics 4400 is expected to run very slightly cooler and achieve higher clock frequencies than the Radeon HD 8610G.
 As they exhibit similar graphical performance, the Graphics 4400 should consume less power than the Radeon HD 8610G.